saachit-12/portfolio/dataviz3.md

 - A2 The map is comparing countries based on the number of doses of the COVID Vaccine administered
 - A3 The legend needs to be clearer with what is being measured.
 - A4 The intended audience of the graph are people who are tracking daily COVID cases
-- A5 Clearer context to the graph, better title
+- A5 Clearer context to the graph, better title, change the color of the heatmap from green to something more neutral.

 Both participants got the idea that the graph was representing a comparision between countries related to the COVID vaccine administration.
 The wireframe fell short to clearly explaining what the visual intented to do from the title.